HaihaiPotato/ACEMS-Lab-Website/content/english/join our team/_index.md

 ### About Dr.Shi

 Dr. Xiaowei (Tom) Shi is an Assistant Professor in the Department of Civil and Environmental Engineering and is also affiliated with the Department of Electrical Engineering and the Institute for Physical Infrastructure and Transportation(IPIT) at the University of Wisconsin–Milwaukee (UWM).
 He directs the Automated, Connected & Electric Mobility Systems (ACEMS) Lab at UWM and serves as a **Co-chair of the IEEE Emerging Transportation Technology Testing Technical Committee.
-[Dr. Shi’s profile](https://uwm.edu/engineering/tomshicee)
+This is [Dr. Shi’s profile](https://uwm.edu/engineering/tomshicee)

-Dr. Shi’s research focuses on evaluating emerging mobility technologies—such as automated, connected, and electric vehicles—and developing novel solutions through field experiments and hardware-in-the-loop methodologies.
+His research focuses on evaluating emerging mobility technologies—such as automated, connected, and electric vehicles—and developing novel solutions through field experiments and hardware-in-the-loop methodologies.
 His work has been published in top transportation journals, including Transportation Science, Transportation Research Parts A–F, and IEEE Transactions on Intelligent Transportation Systems (ITS).

 He is an Area Editor of Cleaner Logistics and Supply Chain and serves on the Editorial Board of Transportation Research Today.
-Dr. Shi has led numerous externally funded projects supported by the US DOT, Wisconsin DOT, and industry partners.
+He has led numerous externally funded projects supported by the US DOT, Wisconsin DOT, and industry partners.

 Over the next six years, his team will participate in a US DOT–sponsored national initiative on how automated vehicles can benefit rural communities.